 Effects of Littering in Schools

 Aside from the fact that litter makes any place dirty and unpleasant, litter is also harmful because it can cause accidents and fire.
 Littering also makes the jobs of your school janitors and maintenance crew more difficult.
-On a bigger note, improperly thrown rubbish is harmful to the environment and to animals.
+On a bigger note, improperly thrown rubbish harms the environment and animals.

 The litter thrown in your school could end up in waterways and water bodies, leading to greater problems such as pollution, flooding, and habitat destruction.

 The impact of rubbish is far-reaching.
 That’s why we aim to target the problem from its roots.
 Paul’s Rubbish Removal offers thorough rubbish removal in schools and other establishments.
-We have expert rubbish removalists who can deal with your rubbish problems sustainably from the collection, sorting, transportation, through to recycling and disposal.
+We have expert rubbish removalists who can deal with your rubbish problems sustainably, from collection, sorting, and transportation through to recycling and disposal.

 Let us handle all the heavy and dirty work for you.
-We guarantee that we are your partner in keeping this world a cleaner and greener place to live in through our eco-friendly methods of waste disposal.
-Just give us a call at 0407 125 125 or send us a message for enquiries.
+At Paul’s Rubbish Removal Sydney, we are your partner in keeping this world a cleaner and greener place to live in through our eco-friendly waste disposal methods.
+Call us at 0407 125 125 or message us for enquiries.